 The SAM Team

 - Edo Kaal has studied analytical and environmental chemistry in the Netherlands.
 After a career of about 10 years in the IT sector he made the life changing decision to become an independent researcher, going back to his true interest and passion, the study of the natural environment.
 After several years of finding direction, the "Structured Atom Model" principles and concepts were developed well enough to reach out to the rest of the world with these findings.
 In 2015 he attended the Electric Universe conference for the first time and made the needed contacts to further develop the model, which led to a session in the breakout room in 2016 and in giving presentations at the EU2017, 2018 and 2019 conferences and in 2018 and 2019 in Italy at the ICMSNS workshops.
 In 2019 the team was expanded to four and as a result the first book was written with the title "Nature of the Atom - An introduction to the Structured Atom Model".
-The book is due to come out in 2021.
+The book has been published by Curtis Press (UK) in September 2021.

 In 2010 he discovered the Electric Universe and it rekindled James interest in Science -- the world made sense again.
 Electricity is the force behind much of what we observe in all the sciences -- including nuclear fusion and fission.
 For the last 4 years James has been working with Edo Kaal on the Structured Atom Model (SAM).
 He created the computer program which models the SAM theory.
 SAM has the potential to describe what is happening in SAFIRE and many other LENR experiments.
 Time will tell....